 Here is what a typical Cadmium Telluride solar cell looks like.

 One concern with CdTe solar cells is the toxicity of cadmium.
 The toxicity concern is currently mitigated by recycling the CdTe modules at the end of their life.
-Current recycling programs can recover up to 95% of the CdTe and 90% of glass.
+Current recycling programs can recover up to 95% of the CdTe and 90% of the glass.

 If this solar cell technology continues to grow, the usage of rare materials may become a limiting factor.
 Tellerium is an element that is almost as rare as platinum.